sitegeist/Sitegeist.NeosGuidelines/Documentation/PackageRequirements.md

   - `Root.fusion`
   - `Shame.fusion`

-Hint: This list can be altered with the Setting `Sitegeist.NeosGuidelines.packages.validators.Fusion.options.filenameExceptions`
+Hint: This list can be altered with the Setting `packages.validators.Fusion.options.filenameExceptions`

 1. All `*.fusion`-files define exactly one prototype